Doggy-Footprint/Suggest-Notes/README.md

-# Goal of Plugin
+# Keyword Suggest

-This Plugin aims to give users better experience in linking thier notes while writing note.
+This plugin aims to give users better experience in linking their notes while writing note.
+Obsidian requires to write `[[` to connect note to note, which is quite time-consuming and distracting when writing.

-In Obsidian, we need to open `[[` double brackets to indicate internal linking.
-While it's reasonable to limit suggestion on `[[` to minimize unnecessary suggestions, It would be helpful to automatically detect keywords and notes with user defined condition, such as notes under certain directories.

-In inital design, this Plugin uses TRIE to support quick response.
-This TRIE object is loaded on plugin loading and updated based on **rename** or **modify**.
+This plugin allows users to define paths, and tags to be closely tracked so that users can get suggestions about tracked notes.